lbfalvy/shopkeeper/assessment.md

 are completely functional across all 3 implementations.
 We did encounter some compatibility issues when initially comparing implementations but we promptly fixed them.

+The packet dump files from live tests of my implementation against the other two are available in the repository.

 # Proprietary extensions